Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Implementation details

 \subsection{Training}

-All training procedures use a sample-based natural gradient descent (NGD) \cite{amari_natural} with a diagonal approximation and running averages of the mean and diagonal fisher matrix.
-We observed this to converge much faster for normalizing flows than ADAM \cite{adam} or standard stochastic gradient descent (SGD) \cite{sgd}.
-One can also interpret this as a natural gradient version of ADAM.
-We use a mostly fixed learning rate which adjusts itself to keep fluctuations of the validation loss at a certain level.
+All training procedures use ADAM \cite{adam}, which gives much faster convergence than standard gradient descent (SGD) \cite{sgd}.
+For the experiments in section \ref{sec:example_gaussianization_flows} we use a mostly fixed learning rate which adjusts itself to keep fluctuations of the validation loss at a certain level.
 For the affine flows, we had to fix the learning rate completely, because too large learning rates would sometimes lead to drastic jumps in the loss function.
-This seems to be a problem that only occurs for flows which are defined by less than a handful of parameters.
+This might be a problem that only occurs for flows which are defined by less than a handful of parameters.
 For Gaussianization flows \cite{Meng2020}, similar behavior could be seen for single-layer flows with a single basis function.
 Once the number of flow parameters is increased beyond a certain level, it does not seem to be an issue anymore.
+For the experiments in section \ref{sec:coverage}, \ref{sec:systematics} and \ref{sec:goodness_of_fit} we start with a high learning rate and then use a decreasing learning rate scheduler that lowers the learning rate by fixed factors until it reaches a value of about $0.0001$.
 Towards the end of training, once the loss reaches a more or less constant level, the final iterations are averaged using stochastic weight averaging (SWA) \cite{swa}.
 As argued by the authors, SWA approximates model ensemble averages.
-Model averages, in turn can be interpreted as expectations under the approximate weight posterior since SGD iterations itself can be interpreted as samples from a variational approximation of the weight posterior \cite{sgd_as_variational}.
+Model averages, in turn, can be used to calculate the expectation value under the approximate weight posterior since SGD iterations itself can be interpreted as samples from a variational approximation of the weight posterior \cite{sgd_as_variational}.